calpoly-iandunn/csc471/lectures/15-lighting-1.md

 Pink is not on the spectrum.

-Pale red and pale violet are... but a mix of these colors is not on the spectrum.
+Red and violet are... but a mix of these colors is not on the spectrum.

 That doesn't mean that Pink isn't a color, though.
 Color is just the word we use to describe how our brains interpret light.
 Pink is one of the ways that our brain interprets light, so it's a color.
 It is called a [non-spectral color](https://en.wikipedia.org/wiki/Spectral_color#Non-spectral_colors).
+There are many other examples.

 ### Now A More Accurate Version